tytydraco/yessleep/out/Broken_by_the_night.md

 My story from one night of party drugs may rank among the most life-changing neurotoxic reactions of all time.
 I’m the exception to the rule, not the rule.

-But I’m also not alone.
-Not the only one.
+I’m also not the only one.

 The world is full of terrified people experiencing lasting insomnia from MDMA.
 [Here’s](https://www.reddit.com/r/lexapro/s/l88p1xECmC) one, here’s [another](https://www.reddit.com/r/insomnia/s/R77cNigJ0y), all variations on the same theme.
-Most testimonies get shot down by a mob who doubt the same drug they love could do so much damage.
+Most testimonies get shot down by a mob who doubt the drug they love could do so much damage.
 You can’t understand until it happens to you.
 I’ve since discovered so many lives broken by this chemical’s dark side.

 If you look up NIH case reports, you’ll find things like permanent [anxiety disorders](https://pmc.ncbi.nlm.nih.gov/articles/PMC5968564/) and intractable [psychosis](https://pmc.ncbi.nlm.nih.gov/articles/PMC3304680/) brought on by even one-time MDMA use in otherwise healthy people, as I was.